DavidObando/gsharp/README.md

 GSharp is born with a similar mindset to Kotlin and with a similar philosophy to Go.
 GSharp is intended to start small, slowly lighting up application development features such as consuming libraries written in C#, while keeping the language simple.

 # Go developers?
 Note that I'm not thinking about attracting current Go developers necessarily.
 I am a Go developer myself and I will continue using Go where it's appropriate.
-GSharp doesn't intend to take developers away from Go, although Go skills should be transferable to GSharp development.
+GSharp doesn't intend to take developers away from Go, although Go skills should be transferable to GSharp development: grammar, channels, goroutines, etc.

 ## Contributing
 Contributions to this project are welcome.
 Before you submit a pull request, open an issue to discuss your idea, the problem it solves, the desired implementation and after that a PR can be considered.
 This should expedite the PR acceptance process.